 Wadi Rum, Jordan

 A journey to Wadi Rum is a journey to another world.
 A vast, silent place, timeless and starkly beautiful..
-Wadi Rum is one of Jordan's main tourist attractions being the most stunning desertscape in the World, lying 320 km southwest of Amman, 120 km south of Petra, and only 68 km north of Aqaba.
+Wadi Rum is one of Jordan's main tourist attractions being one of the most stunning desertscape in the World, lying 320 km (199 miles) southwest of Amman, 120 km (75 miles) south of Petra, and only 68 km (42 miles) north of Aqaba.

 Uniquely shaped massive mountains rise vertically out of the pink desert sand, which separate one dark mass from another in a magnificent desert scenery of strange breathtaking beauty, with towering cliffs of weathered stone..
 The faces of the sheer rock cliffs have been eroded by the wind into faces of men, animals and monsters.

 Wadi Rum is probably best known because of its connection with the enigmatic British officer T.E.
 Lawrence, who was based here during the Great Arab Revolt of 1917-18, and as the setting for the film that carried his name "Lawrence of Arabia".

 Everywhere in this moonscape place are indications of man's presence since the earliest known times.
 Scattered around are flint hand axes, while on the rocks at the feet of the mountains the names of ancient travellers are scratched.
 All around, there is emptiness and silence.
 In this immense space, man is dwarfed to insignificance.

 The valley floors are some 900-1000 meters above sea level, and the great sandstone crags rise sheer, a further 500-550 meters.
 Jabal Rum is the highest peak in the area and the second highest in Jordan.
 Others are some 27 km (16.8 miles) north of the Rum village like Jabal Kharaz and Jabal Burdah with its Rock Bridge which is one of Wadi Rum's most popular attractions.